Deano10134/Phase--2-project-react/README.md

 ## Project Overview

 This is a simple React application that allows a user to view a list of movies.
 The user can add a new movie to the list, edit existing movies, and delete movies from the list.
-For simplicity, the list is limted to just 10 from the movie TMDB API:'https://www.themoviedb.org/'.
+For simplicity, the list is limted to just 10 from the movie TMDB API: 'https://www.themoviedb.org/'.
 The application uses React Router v7 for navigation between different pages.
-It also uses a mock backend using Json Server to simulate CRUD operations.
+It also uses a mock backend using JSON Server to simulate CRUD operations.

 (Full disclaimer: This is a learning project and is not intended for production use.)